Subhampreet/Mini_Projects/README.md

 <b>The following Python program draws squares and fills it with colours and then rotates it so as to form a pattern in computer graphics.</b>

 The OpenGL specification describes an abstract API for drawing 2D and 3D graphics.
-Although it is possible for the API to be implemented entirely in software, it is designed to be implemented mostly or entirely in hardware.